 A new mix of technical experts.

-Names such as Watt, Edison, Tesla, Ford, Zuse, Gates and Jobs stand for significant technological advances in certain industries.
+Names like Watt, Edison, Tesla, Ford, Zuse, Gates and Jobs are synonymous with significant technological advances in certain industries.
 Time will tell whether Elon Musk represents such a technological revolution in the global automotive industry.

-In any case, the automotive industry needs a new mix of technical specialists.
+In any case, the automotive industry needs a new mix of tech talent.

 It took the automotive industry a century to learn how to build cars.
-Similarly, it needs to familiarize itself with battery packs, car software and artificial intelligence for driving in this decade.
+Similarly, in this decade, it needs to familiarize itself with battery packs, car software and artificial intelligence for driving.

-New employees from the tech industry have to learn about “cars”, such as product life cycles and platforms, supplier logics, the industrialization of vehicle production or servicing and supplying the fleet in the field.
+New entrants from the tech industry must learn "car", such as product lifecycles and platforms, supplier logics, industrialization of vehicle production or servicing and supplying the fleet in the field.

 This learning process is crucial for competition.